Search for celebrities on Ancestry.com!Janet Grosser

 For 15 years she served as a secretary for St. Pius Church in Redwood City.
 She was a loyal San Francisco 49er fan, say family members.

 Ms. Williams is survived by her daughters, Barbara Kiernan of Salem, Oregon, and Phyllis Fornasero of Sacramento; stepsons Hal Williams of Portola Valley, Patrick Williams of San Carlos, and Gregg Williams of San Jose; seven grandchildren; and five great-grandchildren.
-After the death of her first husband, Philip Eldredge, in 1971, she was married to Hal Williams, who died in 1997.
+After the death of her first husband, Philip Eldredge, in 1971, she was marriage to Hal Williams, who died in 1997.

 The family prefers memorials to a charity of choice.
 Private services will be held at a later date.